prstrive/GenS/README.md

 #### 2. DTU Dataset

 We only train our model on DTU dataset.
-We adopt the full resolution ground-truth depth maps and RGB images, and use the camera parameters prepocessed by CasMVSNet or MVSNet.
+We adopt the full resolution ground-truth depth maps (just for testing) and RGB images, and use the camera parameters prepocessed by CasMVSNet or MVSNet.
 Simply, please follow the instruction [here](https://github.com/prstrive/UniMVSNet/tree/main#2-dtu-dataset) of UniMVSNet to prepare the dataset.
-We generate pseudo depth maps using the model trained with dense depths to supervise the model with sparse inputs, and download them from [here](https://drive.google.com/file/d/1OyPoj56wV3OEPctIKUbrCEOh0sPQTKo9/view?usp=sharing).
+We generate pseudo depth maps using the model trained with dense inputs to supervise the model with sparse inputs, and download them from [here](https://drive.google.com/file/d/1OyPoj56wV3OEPctIKUbrCEOh0sPQTKo9/view?usp=sharing).
 The final data structure is just like this:
 ```
 dtu_training
   ├── Cameras